3 8 In Decimal Form

 Method 2: Equivalent Fractions

 This method involves finding an equivalent fraction with a denominator that is a power of 10.
-While not always feasible, it provides a valuable alternative understanding.
-In this case, we can't directly find a power of 10 denominator for 3/8.
-However, understanding this method enhances comprehension of fraction equivalence.
+In practice, while not always feasible, it provides a valuable alternative understanding.
+In real terms, in this case, we can't directly find a power of 10 denominator for 3/8.
+Still, understanding this method enhances comprehension of fraction equivalence.

 Understanding the Decimal Representation: 0.375